Shipwright/daveas.github.io/_posts/2013-12-20-the-holy-grail-aka-a-technical-cofounder.markdown

 ---
 layout: post
-title: The Holy Grail (aka a Technical Co-Founder)
+title: The Holy Grail, aka, a Technical Co-Founder
 date: 2013-12-20
-category: archive
+category: Business
 tags:
 - Startups
 - Cofounders
 - Willowlist
 excerpt: "I mentioned I got to meet with my first VC right?
-Here’s a little excerpt from our first conversation: Me - “My name is Dave, I have an idea for a web enabled company but I need money to start it"
+Here’s a little excerpt from our first conversation: Me - “My name is Dave, I have an idea for a web company but I need money to start it"
 ---

 ![montypythonandtheholygrail.jpg](http://postachio-images.s3-website-us-east-1.amazonaws.com/5ea097749a59260deab4d641abb3d3b2.jpg)

 I mentioned I got to meet with my first VC right?
 Here’s a little excerpt from our first conversation:

-> Me - “My name is Dave, I have an idea for a web enabled company but I need money to start it"
+> Me - “My name is Dave, I have an idea for a web company but I need money to start it"
 VC - “Sounds interesting, do you have a technical cofounder?"
 Me - “No, but I think we could get away with a project lead for the first several months because..."
 VC - “Your mother was a hamster and your father smelled of elderberries!"